The Runagates Club: Title

 The book's title alludes to the "execrable" quality of the Runagates Club's food and wine.
 According to Buchan's preface, it derives from Psalm 68: "He letteth the runagates continue in scarceness."
+The fourth word is frequently translated as "rebellious".

 Critical reception

 The stories are "pleasingly diverse in subject, incident and treatment" according to a contemporary reviewer in the Times Literary Supplement.